 The following suggestions are not based on my own personal experience.
 This is a compilation of solutions from dozens of parents and carers for whom they’ve worked successfully.
 Every suggestion will not suit every parent or child.

-Please take your child’s age and comprehension skills into consideration when moderating or using any of these ideas at home or in your classroom.
+Please take the child’s age and comprehension skills into consideration when using any of these ideas at home or in your classroom.

 - Attend to the victim first.
 The biter should not be the first to receive your attention.
-Deal with him after tending to the injured child.
 The biter will benefit by watching you treat the bitten child with empathy and tenderness.

-- Have the biter help tend to bitten child: he can assist in washing the bite, holding ice on it etc. Point out the bite-marks so he might understand the damage his teeth have done.
+- Have the biter help the bitten child.
+He can assist in washing the bite, holding ice on it etc. Point out the bite-marks so he understands the damage his teeth have done.

-- Repeat sternly “NO BITING, BITING HURTS, NO BITING” any time the child bites.
+- Repeat sternly “NO BITING.
+BITING HURTS.” any time the child bites.

 - The biter must sit out for a few minutes to think about his actions while the bitten child returns to play.

-- Rather than using the term “time out”, say “When you bite, you will have to miss out on some play time to think about how you hurt your friend”.
-To a child, those words hold more meaning than the over-used “time-out”.
+- Communicate with meaning: Rather than using the term “time-out”, say “When you bite, you will have to miss out on some play time to think about how you hurt your friend”.
+To a child, those words hold more meaning than the over-used phrase “time-out”.

 - Stop all forms of play-biting at home.
-Nibbling your child’s fingers and toes sends mixed messages.
-Your child sees your nibbles as a fun way to express affection.
-It’s only natural that she might try to do the same with you or a little friend.
-A toddler cannot distinguish between a bite that’s acceptable and one that’s not.
+Nibbling your child’s fingers and toes sends mixed messages and teaches your child that biting is fun and a way to express affection.
+It’s only natural that she might try to do the same with her friends or you.
+Unlike an adult, a toddler cannot distinguish between a bite that’s acceptable and one that’s not.

-- Watch a biting child closely when playing with others, and don’t leave him unattended with other children until the phase passes.
+- Watch a biting toddler closely, and do not leave him or her unattended with other children until the phase passes.

-- If you feel your toddler is biting for attention, give him ample undivided attention throughout the day.
-Kids LOVE attention.
+- Give your toddler lots of undivided attention throughout the day if you feel he or she is biting for attention.
 A child who doesn’t receive enough will often seek any kind of attention – even the negative kind.
-Read a book together, help him do a puzzle, draw together, or even ask him to help you with simple tasks like sorting laundry or putting the groceries away.
-None of these take a lot of time, but a few extra “special” moments together, when you are fully engaged with your child can quickly make a positive difference.
+Read together, help him do a puzzle, draw together, or ask him to help you with simple tasks like sorting laundry or putting the groceries away.
+Creating special moments together, and engaging more often with your child can produce quick results.

 - Give him a “biting zone” on his own arm.
 When you catch your toddler biting or about to bite, re-direct him to his own arm.

-- Remind him frequently that “teeth are for eating, not for biting people”.
+- Remind him that “teeth are for eating, not for biting people”.

 - Provide a pacifier until the phase passes.

 - Do some reading yourself.
-Two suggested books are “No Biting” and “The Biting Solution”.
-Click on the following images to purchase through Amazon.com.
+Two suggested books for adults regarding children’s biting behaviour are “No Biting” and “The Biting Solution”.

-- Listen and sing along to the song “Don’t Don’t Don’t Bight Your Friends!” by Yo Gabba Gabba:
+- Listen and sing along to the song “Don’t Don’t Don’t Bite Your Friends!” by Yo Gabba Gabba:

 - When a child bites, place your fingers firmly over his or her mouth and say “NO BITING, BITING HURTS”.

 - See a dentist.
-Often times biting is related to pain, not behaviour.
+Often, a toddler’s biting is related to pain, not behaviour.

 - Offer crushed ice to bite on and tell the child he or she is allowed to bite on that when the urge hits.